Former Daniel A. Tompkins Company Machine Shop

 Former Daniel A. Tompkins Company Machine Shop is a historic factory building located at Charlotte, Mecklenburg County, North Carolina.
-It was built in 1904–1905, and is a two-story, brick factory building with a rectangular plan and a small, one story ell.
+The machine shop was built in 1904–1905, and is a two-story, brick building with a rectangular plan and a small, one story ell.
 It was expanded in 1911 and an office section was added before 1929.
 The D.A.
 Tompkins Company was makers of textile machinery, supplies, and equipment.

 It was added to the National Register of Historic Places in 2001.